mmurphy/golang-intro/chapter-one.md

   import "github.com/golang/lint/golint"
 ```

-So to be good gophers we will also follow this best practice.
+So to be good Gophers we will also follow this best practice.
 Before we finish lets complete our workspace by creating the following dirs

 ```
   mkdir -p $GOPATH/src  //where go get will store the source of packages.
 Our code will also live here under our own namespace.